 Day 5: Pets in Yellowstone – Southern Half

-Entering again at the west gate, our first stop the next day was Old Faithful.
+Entering the park again at the west gate, our first stop the next day was Old Faithful.
 We arrived just after the geyser had erupted, so we had about 90 minutes to hang out.
 Dogs aren’t allowed on the boardwalks around Old Faithful, so we walked Ty and Buster in the large parking area.
-Fortunately the weather was cloudy and cool, so the boys had a nap in the motorhome while we watched the geyser erupt.
+Fortunately the weather was cloudy and cool, so the boys napped in the motorhome while we watched the geyser erupt.

 Pet Friendly Accommodations and Restaurants

-We found a nice selection of pet friendly hotels in Bozeman and West Yellowstone.
-And the campgrounds in Yellowstone Park and Gallatin National Forest are pet friendly.
-However, if you’re looking for a few more creature comforts, you’ll find several pet friendly campgrounds with more amenities in Livingston/Bozeman and West Yellowstone.
+The campgrounds in Yellowstone National Park and Gallatin National Forest are pet friendly.
+If you’re looking for more creature comforts, you’ll find pet friendly campgrounds with more amenities in Livingston, Bozeman and West Yellowstone.